- Public participation and Multi-level governance,

 Maxwell Okrah: Research title: Capacity of local government and participatory budgeting: analysis of fiscal decentralisation in Ghana (2013 – 2017).
 First supervisor.
 Examined March, 2018.

-Rita Nasr: Research title: The role of middle level institutional frameworks in developing recycling practices, Lebanon.
+Rita Nasr: Research title: The Role of Middlemen in the Development of better Recycling Practices in Lebanon.
 Current State: First supervisor.
-First year.
+Second year.